 grid (str or xarray.DataArray) – The file name or a DataArray containing the input 2-D gridded data set or image to be plotted (See GRID FILE FORMATS at https://docs.generic-mapping-tools.org/latest/grdimage.html#grid-file-formats).

-out_img[=driver].
+img_out (str) – out_img[=driver].
 Save an image in a raster format instead of PostScript.
 Use extension .ppm for a Portable Pixel Map format which is the only raster format GMT can natively write.
 For GMT installations configured with GDAL support there are more choices: Append out_img to select the image file name and extension.
 If the extension is one of .bmp, .gif, .jpg, .png, or .tif then no driver information is required.
 For other output formats you must append the required GDAL driver.
 The driver is the driver code name used by GDAL; see your GDAL installation’s documentation for available drivers.
-Append a +coptions string where options is a list of one or more concatenated number of GDAL -co options.
+Append a +cargs string where args is a list of one or more concatenated number of GDAL -co arguments.
 For example, to write a GeoPDF with the TerraGo format use

 =PDF+cGEO_ENCODING=OGC_BP.
 Notes: (1) If a tiff file (.tif) is selected then we will write a GeoTiff image if the GMT projection syntax translates into a PROJ syntax, otherwise a plain tiff file is produced.
 (2) Any vector elements will be lost.

-no_clip (bool) – Do not clip the image at the map boundary (only relevant for non-rectangular maps).
+no_clip (bool) – Do not clip the image at the frame boundaries (only relevant for non-rectangular maps) [Default is

-nan_transparent (bool) – Make grid nodes with z = NaN transparent, using the color-masking feature in PostScript Level 3 (the PS device must support PS Level 3).
+nan_transparent (bool or str) – [+zvalue][color] Make grid nodes with z = NaN transparent, using the color-masking feature in PostScript Level 3 (the PS device must support PS Level 3).
+If the input is a grid, use +z with a value to select another grid value than NaN.
+If the input is instead an image, append an alternate color to select another pixel value to be transparent [Default is

 Select verbosity level [Default is w], which modulates the messages written to stderr.
 Choose among 7 levels of verbosity: